linux-system-roles/podman/README.md

 - `container_firewall_ports` - list of ports you have exposed from container and want to open firewall for.
 When container_state is absent, firewall ports get closed.
 If you don't want firewalld installed, don't define this.
-- `systemd_TimeoutStartSec` - how long does systemd wait for container to start?
+- `podman_systemd_timeout_start_sec` - how long does systemd wait for container to start?
-- `systemd_tempdir` - Where to store conmon-pidfile and cidfile for single containers.
+- `podman_systemd_tempdir` - Where to store conmon-pidfile and cidfile for single containers.
   Defaults to `%T` on systems supporting this specifier (see man 5 systemd.unit) `/tmp` otherwise.
 - `container_pod_yaml` - Path to the pod yaml file.
 Required for a pod.